stdevel/IcingaBusylightAgent/README.md

 - API username
 - API password

 A configure dialog is started by right-clicking the trayicon and clicking ``Configure``.
+This dialog also gives you additional possibilities for customization (*e.g. sounds, colors, hostgroup filters,...*).

 To create an Icinga2 API user, create a configuration file like this on your Icinga2 server:
 ```